Translate into Afrikaans Translate into French Translate into German Translate into Portuguese

 PicoScope 7 Select Demo Mode

-The Software will ask you to select the Demo Device or an Automotive PicoScope, if you have one.
-If you do have an Automotive PicoScope, and it is attached to your computer, it may start up automatically, so you should unplug it first.
+The Software will ask you to select the Demo Device or an Automotive PicoScope (if you have one).
+If you do have an Automotive PicoScope, and it is attached to your computer, it may start up automatically, which is why you should unplug it first.

 Select the Demo Device and click OK.